Smarty-Pants-Inc/botpack/SPEC.md

 ### 15.1 Backward compatibility strategy

-* Botyard treats `.botyard/workspace/` as the default workspace root.
+* Botpack treats `.botpack/workspace/` as the default workspace root.
-* Legacy `.smarty/` is supported via `by migrate from-legacy`.
+* Legacy `.smarty/` is supported via `botpack migrate from-legacy`.
-* Botyard does not require converting SKILL.md; it remains canonical.
+* Botpack does not require converting SKILL.md; it remains canonical.
-* Existing `.claude/skills` fallback remains; Botyard becomes the deterministic “sync owner.”
+* Existing `.claude/skills` fallback remains; Botpack becomes the deterministic “sync owner.”

-### 15.2 Migration steps (botyard-managed, idempotent)
+### 15.2 Migration steps (botpack-managed, idempotent)

-`by migrate from-legacy`:
+`botpack migrate from-legacy`:

-1. Create `botyard.toml` if missing with:
+1. Create `botpack.toml` if missing with:

-   * `[workspace] dir = ".botyard/workspace"`
+   * `[workspace] dir = ".botpack/workspace"`
    * targets configured (claude/amp/droid)
-2. Create `.botyard/` directory
+2. Create `.botpack/` directory
-3. Generate initial `.botyard/catalog.json`
+3. Generate initial `.botpack/catalog.json`
-4. Run `botyard sync --clean` (optional; default to non-destructive)
+4. Run `botpack sync --clean` (optional; default to non-destructive)
 5. Optionally create a compatibility shim for older workflows (optional):

-   * Provide a `smarty` shim that delegates to `by` (best-effort), or
+   * Provide a `smarty` shim that delegates to `botpack` (best-effort), or
-   * Keep `smarty` as a legacy tool and document Botyard as the new engine
+   * Keep `smarty` as a legacy tool and document Botpack as the new engine

 ### 15.3 “Do not break workflows”

 * If repo already has handcrafted `.claude/skills` content:

-  * Botyard will not overwrite unless `--force` or the file is already tracked in `.botyard/state/sync-claude.json`.
+  * Botpack will not overwrite unless `--force` or the file is already tracked in `.botpack/state/sync-claude.json`.
-* Botyard should provide `botyard doctor` checks to identify unmanaged collisions.
+* Botpack should provide `botpack doctor` checks to identify unmanaged collisions.

 ---